What is a tax reference number

 When will a UTR not be issued?

-• Incomplete or incorrect information: If the information you provide to HMRC needs to be completed or corrected, they may be unable to process your application and issue a UTR.
+• Incomplete or incorrect information: If the details you provide to HMRC are missing or incorrect, they may not process your application and issue a UTR.

-• Non-residency: You must be a resident of the UK to be eligible for a UTR.
+• Non-residency: You must be a resident of the UK to qualify for a UTR.
+Non-residents are not eligible.

-• Not a taxable person: If you are not a taxable person, such as an employee earning below the tax-free allowance, you may not need a UTR.
+• Not a taxable person: If you do not meet the criteria of a taxable person, such as earning below the tax-free allowance, you may not need a UTR.

 DNS-Accountants